testing is a testing methodology where the objective is to test the application as a whole.

 To help verify the state of the database, BackDoor contains methods to create API calls to the back-end without going through the UI.

-In order to make E2E testing more robust to UI changes, the Page Object Pattern is adopted.
+To make E2E tests resilient to UI changes, TEAMMATES adopts the Page Object Pattern.

 Each page in TEAMMATES is represented by a page object class.
 The page object class abstracts interactions with UI elements and only exposes the functionality of each page as methods.